Tuesday August 10 2021

 /xfsdump

-works wonderfully, granted you have to already be using
+works wonderfully, granted you have to already be usingbtrfs

 zfs send

-if you’re running ZFS On Linux, works fine.dump
+if you’re running ZFS On Linux, works fine.

 /restore